att/rcloud.social/doc/2.1/guidoc/doc.md

 RCloud supports Chrome, Chromium (the open-source version of Chrome), and Firefox web browsers.
 Download the latest version of any of these to get started.

+RCloud stores user notebooks using either GitHub Gist technology, or using the user accounts on a Unix system.

-\[TBD: needs review\] RCloud stores information about users and their RCloud notebooks using GitHub technology.
-Therefore, new users must either register with their installation's instance of GitHub or create a public GitHub account.
-Please refer to your installation's documentation about creating a new GitHub user or see our Tutorial, [Anonymous User versus Data Scientist Access](https:/rcloud.social/tutorials/), for information about creating an RCloud/GitHub account on the public RCloud instance.
+ * **For the public instance at rcloud.social:** new users must have a GitHub account for [rcloud.social](https://rcloud.social/login.R).
+Please see our Tutorial, [Anonymous User versus Data Scientist Access](https:/rcloud.social/tutorials/), for information about creating an GitHub account.
+ * **For a private instance of RCloud:** new users must have a Unix account on the RCloud system.
+Please refer to your instance's documentation about creating an account.

-Since every installation's networking architecture will be different, please refer to your installation's documentation for any relevant environment information.
+Since every installation will be different, please refer to your installation's documentation for any relevant environment information.

 <a name="partsofthegui"></a>